nQuery512/metaplex-goodpick/CLI.md

-# Metaplex Command line interface
+# How to mint NFTs using Metaplex Command Line Interface (CLI)
 ## Description
 Installing this tools will allow you to use Metaplex functionnality, without the store to spin up a store, very useful.
 At the end of this tutorial you will be able to prepare everything to be able to build a fair launch using the Metaplex Candy Machine.